 The Oxford AHSN has developed an interactive e-learning package with consultant midwives Christine Harding (Royal Berks) and Wendy Randall (Oxford University Hospitals).
 It was launched on the national Health Education England e-LfH platform in January 2020 following masterclass webinars attended by more than 300 people.
-The training is available to all midwives in England – and we are exploring interest from countries outside of the UK.
+In February 2021 access was extended worldwide through the eIntegrity platform.

 The aim is to improve safety for mothers and babies in low risk labour and birth by improving the knowledge, skills and confidence of midwives.
 Uniquely the programme uses real fetal heart sounds as part of the interactive learning.
 It enables midwives to build up an accurate picture of how the baby is coping with the stress of contractions based on what they are hearing and take the right next steps based on whether they identify any deterioration or abnormalities in the fetal heart rate.
 It provides reassurance for well babies and prompts rapid escalation and a move to continuous electronic fetal monitoring if appropriate.

-The training package supports the NHS Long Term Plan and responds to national reports (Each Baby Counts, RCOG, 2015 Full Report; Each Baby Counts RCOG 2018 Progress Report; Saving Babies Lives V2, NHSE 2019) which highlight the importance of intermittent auscultation and identify specific training requirements.
+The training package supports the NHS Long Term Plan and responds to the national report Each Baby Counts 2020 final progress report, which highlights the importance of intermittent auscultation and identifies specific training requirements.